Skip to content

 Default format: Quarto (.qmd)

 Notebooks default to .qmd (Quarto markdown) rather than .ipynb.
-Quarto documents use plain text with code fences, making them more readable for agents and easier to diff in version control:
+Quarto documents are plain text with code fences — easier for agents to read and easier to diff in version control:

 ## Sales Analysis